 The run-up to Christmas means parties, eating out and enjoying the odd alcoholic beverage.
 The pressure to take part in all the social occasions is immense so it's best to figure out how to do it as responsibly as possible.

-One thing to keep in mind during Christmas is that it's easy to write off the whole month as a lost cause when it comes to taking care of yourself.
+One thing to keep in mind during the festive season is that it's easy to write off the whole month as a lost cause when it comes to taking care of yourself.
 That is a very unhelpful attitude to take!
-Instead you should aim to be in the same shape and fitness after Australia Day as you are going into Christmas.
+Instead you should aim to be in the same shape and fitness in January as you are going into Christmas.

-On the Total Wellbeing Diet, we classify alcoholic drinks as indulgences together with other non-nutritious foods like potato chips, chocolate and ice cream.
+On the CSIRO Total Wellbeing Diet, alcoholic drinks are classified as indulgences together with other non-nutritious foods like potato chips, chocolate and ice cream.
 The trick is to allow these as a part of your healthy diet but always stick to a limit.

 Eating out and enjoying a drink go hand-in-hand – it's always a treat to have a delicious meal (that you don't have to cook!) accompanied by a great glass of wine or a refreshing beer.

-A standard drink as defined by Health guidelines contains 10g alcohol but alcoholic products usually contain more than that.
-This means that a bottle of beer or a glass of wine usually is more than what the Government considers a standard drink.
+A standard drink as defined by health guidelines contains 10 grams alcohol but alcoholic products usually contain more than that.
+This means that a bottle of beer or a glass of wine usually is more than what is considered a standard drink.

 Different alcoholic beverages vary widely in the amount of alcohol they contain, so by law the label on the bottle/can must indicate how many standard drinks are in that container.

-The National Health and Medical Research Council recommend that healthy people drink no more than 2 standard drinks per day and no more than 4 standard drinks on one occasion.
+The National Health and Medical Research Council recommend that healthy people drink no more than four standard drinks per day and no more than 10 standard drinks a week.
 Whereas the guidelines used to allow a higher intake for men, they are now the same for both women and men.